1. Jainism was founded by__________.

 Explanation: It remains a pilgrimage hub for Digambaras.

-98. The Shvetambara community is most concentrated in:
+98. The Shvetambara community is most concentrated in__________.

 A) Gujarat and Rajasthan